 - Does the church have a ministry to children and youth?
 Who leads those areas of ministry?
 Are the men who lead in these areas mature and godly or do they appear to be perpetual adolescents?

 - Is the church led by male leadership?
-Is the church complementarian or egalitarian??
+Does the church platform women in teaching positions within the church?
 How is this conviction put on display in the leadership of the church?

 - What mode of baptism is practiced by the church?